awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 ### Overview of a Blue/Green Deployment<a name="welcome-deployment-overview-blue-green"></a>

+A blue/green deployment reroutes traffic from your application's original environment to a replacement environment\.
+Your environment depends on your AWS CodeDeploy application's compute platform\.
++  **AWS Lambda**: Traffic shifts from one version of a Lambda function to a new version of the same Lamdba function\.
++  **Amazon ECS**: Traffic shifts from a task set in your Amazon ECS service to an updated, replacement task set in the same Amazon ECS service\.
-A blue/green deployment, in which traffic is rerouted from one set of instances \(the original environment\) to a different set \(the replacement environment\), offers a number of advantages over an in\-place deployment:
++  **EC2/On\-Premises**: Traffic shifts from one set of instances in the original environment to a replacement set of instances\.

+All AWS Lambda and Amazon ECS deployments are blue/green\.
+An EC2/On\-Premises deployment can be in\-place or blue/green\.
+A blue/green deployment offers a number of advantages over an in\-place deployment:
-+ An application can be installed and tested on the new instances ahead of time and deployed to production simply by switching traffic to the new servers\.
++ An application can be installed and tested in the new replacement environment and deployed to production simply by rerouting traffic\.
-+  Switching back to the most recent version of an application is faster and more reliable because traffic can be routed back to the original instances as long as they have not been terminated\.
++  If you're using the EC2/On\-Premises compute platform, switching back to the most recent version of an application is faster and more reliable because traffic can be routed back to the original instances as long as they have not been terminated\.
 With an in\-place deployment, versions must be rolled back by redeploying the previous version of the application\.
 + If you're using the EC2/On\-Premises compute platform, new instances are provisioned for a blue/green deployment and reflect the most up\-to\-date server configurations\.
 This helps you avoid the types of problems that sometimes occur on long\-running instances\.
-+ If you're using the AWS Lambda compute platform,you control how traffic is shifted from your original AWS Lambda function versions to your new AWS Lambda function versions\.
++ If you're using the AWS Lambda compute platform, you control how traffic is shifted from your original AWS Lambda function version to your new AWS Lambda function version\.

 How you configure a blue/green deployment depends on which compute platform your deployment is using\.